Worthing F.C.: Ground

 The club initially played at People's Party (now Homefield Park), before moving to Beach House Park in 1889.
 In 1901 they relocated to the Sports Ground, which later became known as Woodside Road.
 A sports ground had been opened on the Woodside Road site as early as 1892, when the site was part of the parish of West Tarring (which at the time was not yet part of the borough of Worthing).
 Then known as the Pavilion Road Sports Ground, it occupied a 13-acre site, with a Queen Anne-style pavilion giving its name to Pavilion Road along the south of the site.
 The land was donated by a local benefactor, Mr Brazier.
 A record attendance of 3,100 was set for an FA Amateur Cup quarter-final replay against Depot Battalion, RE in 1907–08.
 A new record of 3,600 was set for an FA Cup fourth qualifying round match against Wimbledon in 1936.

 In 1937 the Sports Ground closed and the site's northern portion was developed into the existing Woodside Road ground.
 The southern portion of the Sports Ground became tennis courts and then in 1948 became home to Worthing Pavilion Bowls Club.
 Floodlights were installed in 1977.
 At the end of 1984–85 Woodside Road's main stand, which had been in place since the 1920s, burnt down.
 A replacement was opened in 1986.
 In 2015, former player George Dowell took over the club, after receiving compensation following an accident that ended his career.
 That same year, an artificial pitch was installed.
 This surface initially proved troublesome and had to be fully re-installed in 2021.

 During the 2023–24 season a new West Stand was built with a capacity of around 750.
+This stand is nicknamed by fans ‘The Chris Biggs Stand’ after a gentleman by the same name won a lottery to cut the ribbon, opening the new stand.

-This was followed by the construction of a 1,800-capacity North Stand, due for completion in September 2024.
+This was followed by the construction of a 1,800-capacity North Stand in 2024.
+The club's record attendance of 4,002 was set on the final day of the 2025–26 season when for a title-deciding match against Ebbsfleet United.

 The ground has also been home to Horsham (during the 2008–09 season) and Brighton & Hove Albion's reserve team after the closure of the Goldstone Ground in 1997.